pitermarx/pitermarx.github.io/content/posts/2022/12/christianity-is-cool/index.md

 As a side note and a personal comment, I think that Islam is a religion filled with father issues.

-- Muhammad was an orfan boy.
-His father died before he was born so he was raised by his grandfather.
+- Muhammad was an orphan boy.
+His father died before he was born so Muhammad was raised by his grandfather.
 He who also died when Muhammad was in his teens, so the young man was then raised by his uncle. [[source](https://en.wikipedia.org/wiki/Muhammad)].
 - The Quran [actually forbids adoption](https://en.wikipedia.org/wiki/Islamic_adoptional_jurisprudence), after a revelation to Muhammad concerning his marriage to the former wife of his adopted son [[source](https://en.wikipedia.org/wiki/Zayd_ibn_Haritha_al-Kalbi#Change_of_adoption_laws_in_Islam)].
 - The Quran also denies again and again that God could have a son, however I believe this to be [a misunderstanding](https://quran.com/72/3) of that Christians mean when they say that Jesus is the Son of God.
 The Quran seems to think that the trinity was [God, Mary and Jesus](https://quran.com/5/116).